-Do I really need to rebalance turbo after the rebuild?
+Do I really need to rebalance the turbo after the rebuild?

 So, how to control the vibration becomes very important, let’s see how the OE manufacturers do when they build their turbos.
-They do two types of balancings, Component Balancing and VSR Balancing.
-Before a turbo is assembled, component parts like compressor wheel and turbine wheel are pre-balanced in two planes using conventional low-speed component balancing machines, you will find grinding marks on both front and back sides of the wheels, sounds like pretty decent, right?
+They do two types of balancings: Component Balancing and VSR Balancing.
+Before a turbo is assembled, component parts like compressor wheels and turbine wheels are pre-balanced in two planes using conventional low-speed component balancing machines, you will find grinding marks on both the front and back sides of the wheels, sounds like pretty decent, right?

-Over the years, we have assembled countless turbos of different models, the VSR balancing has been always one of the most important steps of our quality control system, when we had difficulties to balance a CHRA or it makes a “strange” noise right after we spins the cartridge, we knew something was wrong, whether it’s a bad part or an assembly issue, it helps us to find a lot of quality issues before we send the turbos out.
-Many people skip this step as it takes time and money, but if you want your turbo rebuilt correctly and last as long as it should be, you definitely need this critical step.
+Over the years, we have assembled countless turbos of different models, the VSR balancing has been always one of the most important steps of our quality control system, when we had difficulties balancing a CHRA or it makes a “strange” noise right after we spin the cartridge, we knew something was wrong, whether it’s a bad part or an assembly issue, it helps us to find a lot of quality issues before we send the turbos out.
+Many people skip this step as it takes time and money, but if you want your turbo rebuilt correctly and last as long as it should, you definitely need this critical step.